Opt Out Today

 How does SEIU 517M spend my dues money?

-SEIU 517M collected $2.8 million in dues and fees from its members in fiscal year 2020, according to reports the union must file with the U.S. Dept. of Labor.
+SEIU 517M collected $2.7 million in dues and fees from its members in fiscal year 2024, according to 990 reports the union is required to file with the IRS.

-• $690,000 went to the SEIU headquarters in Washington, D.C., to support its massive political, economic and social agenda.
-SEIU regularly supports a host of controversial organizations.
-For example, Planned Parenthood received $50,000 from the SEIU headquarters in 2019.
+• $640,859 went to affiliates like the SEIU headquarters in Washington, D.C., to support its massive political, economic, and social agenda.

 A portion of the dues paid by SEIU 517M members goes to support SEIU Michigan, a statewide political arm of SEIU.